-During fiscal year 2020, we recorded an immaterial amount of unrealized losses related to our marketable securities within Accumulated other comprehensive loss.
+During the fiscal years ended September 30, 2021 and 2020, we recorded an immaterial amount of unrealized losses related to our marketable securities within Accumulated other comprehensive income.
+We did not have any marketable securities during fiscal year 2019.

-As of September 30, 2019, we did not have any cash and cash equivalents or marketable securities.

 The carrying amounts of certain financial instruments, including cash held in banks, accounts receivable, and accounts payable, approximate fair value due to their short-term maturities and are excluded from the fair value tables above.